Plant Care FAQ

 If you are new to native plants, please read this information and let us know if you have any questions.
 We hope you enjoy your native plant gardening experience and its constantly changing show of colorful plants and wildlife.

 There are MANY great resources out there, online and in books, that explain why native plants are such a great thing.
-Here is one such site, long-time native gardener and author Pat Hill's website on Why Plant Natives?
+Look through our Wild Ones - West Cook website, under Learn, for guides to planting and growing natives.

 When we purchase our plants, we are driven by images from the pictures we have seen of the mature plants though we are often not told about some of the basics about how to ensure that our plants will reach their full potential.
 We want you to have a wonderful experience and with these plants, so we wanted to share some of our experiences with them.